alexvea/what_script_mbi/README.md

 only for tests at the moment

-The script allows you to generate a custom procedure with the /usr/share/centreon-bi/etl/centreonbiMonitoring.pl --db-content output.
+The script allows you to generate a custom procedure in markdown syntax with the /usr/share/centreon-bi/etl/centreonbiMonitoring.pl --db-content output.

 Exemple of MBI db-content output :
 ```